 Deal Score is a calculation made by SeatGeek which tells you exactly how good a deal you're getting when you buy a ticket.
 You can use Deal Score to quickly find the best deals, buy with confidence, and save money in the process!
 Or, if your selling tickets, Deal Score will tell you how your listing matches up against others.

-We factor in plenty of information when calculating Deal Score, like historical ticket prices for the performer and the venue, the row location, the expected sightline from the section, and the quality of the other available tickets for the event.
+We factor in a whole lot of information when calculating Deal Score.
+We use info like historical ticket prices for the performer or team and the venue, the row location, the expected sightline from the section, the quantity of tickets available in a listing, seat type, and the quality of the other available tickets for the event.

 Deal Scores are based on an absolute scale, meaning that a Deal Score of a higher number is always a better deal than a Deal Score of a lower number — even across different events.